Wednesday, February 21, 2018

 We ask this through Christ our Lord.

-• We are in Lent.
+We are in Lent.
 The Liturgy presents texts which can help us to convert ourselves and to change our life.
-That which helps more in conversion are the facts of the history of the People of God.
-In today’s Gospel, Jesus presents two episodes of the past: Jonah and the Queen of the South, and transforms this into a mirror in such a way that one can discover in them God’s call to conversion.
+What helps more in conversion are the facts of the history of the People of God.
+In today’s Gospel, Jesus presents two episodes of the past: Jonah and the Queen of the South, and transforms this into a mirror in such a way that one can discover God’s call to conversion.

-• Luke 11, 29: The evil generation which asks for a sign.
-Jesus calls the generation evil, because it does not want to believe in Jesus and continues to ask for signs which can indicate that Jesus has been sent by the Father.
-But Jesus refuses to present these signs, because definitively, if they ask for a sign it is because they do not believe.
+Luke 11:29: The evil generation which asks for a sign.
+Jesus calls the generation evil because it does not want to believe in Jesus and continues to ask for signs which can indicate that Jesus has been sent by the Father.
+But Jesus refuses to present these signs, because if they ask for a sign it is because they do not believe.
 The only sign which will be given is that of Jonah.

-• Luke 11, 31: The Queen of the South.
-Following this Jesus recalls the story of the Queen of the South, who came from the ends of the earth to meet Solomon, and to learn from his wisdom (cfr.
-I Kg 10, 1-10).
-And twice Jesus affirms: “And, look, there is something greater than Solomon here”.
-“And, look, there is something much greater than Jonah here”.
+Luke 11:31: The Queen of the South.
+Following this, Jesus recalls the story of the Queen of the South, who came from the ends of the earth to meet Solomon, and to learn from his wisdom (cfr.
+I Kg 10:1-10).
+Twice Jesus affirms: Look, there is something greater than Solomon here, and look, there is something much greater than Jonah here .